Permit to Acquire a Firearm (PTA)

 Note, the issued PTA may also be used, in lieu of the registration certificate, to acquire ammunition for the firearm.

 What is the validity of a PTA?

-A Permit to Acquire (PTA) is valid for 90 days from the date of issue and the expiry date is printed on the PTA.
+A PTA is valid for 90 days from the date of issue and the expiry date is printed on the PTA.
 Once the expiry date has passed the PTA is no longer valid and cannot be used to purchase a firearm, nor be extended.